TIBCOSoftware/snappydata/README.md

 ```

-At this point, the SnappyData cluster is up and running and is ready to accept Snappy jobs and SQL requests via JDBC/ODBC.
+At this point, the SnappyData cluster is up and running and is ready to accept jobs and SQL requests via JDBC/ODBC.
 You can [monitor the Spark cluster at port 4040](http://localhost:4040).
 Once you load data and run queries, you can analyze the Spark SQL query plan, the job execution stages and storage details of column tables.

 <img src="docs/ExternalBlockStoreSize.png" width="800">